s7023369667/pynqz2_hackathon_gesture/README.md

     # sudo python3 mqtt_receiver.py

-While we remote our PYNQ-Z2 by ssh we are using RSA to avoid password login
+While we remote our PYNQ-Z2 by ssh we are using RSA to avoid password login:

     * sshkeygen
     # install ssh-copy-id